The personal allowance

 There is a reduction in the personal allowance for those with ‘adjusted net income’ over £100,000.
 The reduction is £1 for every £2 of income above £100,000.
 So there is no personal allowance where adjusted net income exceeds £125,140.

 The marriage allowance

-The marriage allowance reduces the recipient’s tax bill by up to £238 a year in 2018/19.
-The marriage allowance was first introduced for 2015/16 and there are many couples who are entitled to claim but have not yet done so.
-It is possible to claim for all years back to 2015/16 where the entitlement conditions are met.
-A recent change to the law allows backdated claims to be made by personal representatives of a deceased transferor spouse or civil partner.
+The marriage allowance reduces the recipient’s tax bill by up to approximately £250 a year.
+To benefit from the marriage allowance one spouse or civil partner must normally have no income or income below the personal allowance for the year.
+The marriage allowance was first introduced for 2015/16 and there are couples who are entitled to claim but have not yet done so.
+It is possible to claim for all years back to 2017/18 where the entitlement conditions are met.
+The total tax saving for all years up until 2021/22 could be over £1,000.
+A claim for 2017/18 will need to be made by 5 April 2022.

 Tax bands and rates